Porges/ways-to-play/src/games/tri-hex/tri-hex.md

 title: Tri-Hex
 players: 2
 date created: 2024-12-18
-date modified: 2024-12-22
+date modified: 2025-02-16
+aliases: [Tri-Hex]
+linter-yaml-title-alias: Tri-Hex
 ---
+# Tri-Hex

-Tri-Hex is a {%a mill-games,mill game%} that was invented by T. H. O’Beirne in 1962.
+Tri-Hex is a [mill game](articles/families/mill-games/mill-games.md) that was invented by one T. H. O’Beirne in 1962.
 It was first described in an article in <cite>New Scientist</cite> magazine, and was derived by exploring alternate board configurations for [Tic-Tac-Toe](games/tic-tac-toe/tic-tac-toe.md).[@TriHex]

 ## Rules